 The real deciding factor is your preference for the sound.
 Over time the string materials wear out.
 The timbre of their sound changes.
 You'll be able to get them to a desired pitch, but the extra qualities that make guzheng music so special will alter.
 If the sound doesn't bother you there is no need to change strings.
 I know guzheng players and teachers who only change strings when they break.

-Let's get a fear out of the way: yes strings can break, but they are unlikely to hurt the player or the instrument.
-The wire in the center is typically what fails as it carries the tension.
-When it can no longer sustain the tension the nylon wrapping takes over, stretching and loosening.
+Let's get a fear out of the way: yes strings can break but they are unlikely to hurt the player or the instrument.
+The metal wire in the center of a string is typically what fails first.
+When it fails all of the string’s tension is passed to the nylon winding which will stretch suddenly.
 It may startle you but it won't hurt you.

 Tension and striking force are what wear strings out.
 Over tightening strings wear them out faster.
 If, when tuning, you change the pitch of the strings drastically without lifting the strings up to equalize their tension, that local tension buildup will weaken the string, leading to it failing sooner.
 Some, especially the treble strings, can break right then.